The Greatest Pharaohs: 4-part series

 By 1353 BCE, Egypt was again stable, with much of the prosperity of the Old Kingdom.
 However, the ascension of Akhenaten brought a new crisis.
 Akhenaten was branded a heretic by history because of his attempts to transform Egypt's religion, but he was also considered remarkable by the way he shared power with Nefertiti.
-Covers Amenhotep IV (Akhenaten), Tutankhamun, Ay, and Seti I.
+Covers Amenhotep IV (Akhenaten), Tuthmosis III, Tutankhamun, Ay, and Seti I.